 - The most important part of these steps is to share the VoiceThread with the class and instructor.

 Creating TED talks

-To demonstrate how students have integrated subject matter into their lives, they can create their own TED talk.
+To demonstrate how students have integrated subject matter into their lives, have them create their own TED talk.
 Also, this demonstrates how they have integrated the course goals into their lives.

 This is your chance to share your great idea or passion with us in a video between 7–10 minutes.
 Please use whatever device in which your recording will have the best video and sound quality.
 Do please prepare a script and practice before you deliver the speech.
 Again, please practice.

-To get you started, please consult this Forbes article which might give you some good ideas in preparing, 5 Quick Steps to a Killer TED Speech
+To get you started, please consult this Forbes article which might give you some good ideas: 5 Quick Steps to a Killer TED Speech

 Infographics can be short and to the point, as the following: